Kagehiko/DCMotorFuzzyLogic/README.md

 The motor's transfer function was obtained via experimental methods and used in Matlab/Simulink to tune a Fuzzy-logic controller.
 The fuzzy logic controller was then implemented in C in a platform-abstract way.

 Make sure to import the project as a DAVE CE project.

+A [XMC uC/Probe](https://infineoncommunity.com/uC-Probe-XMC-software-download_ID712) file is also available.
+This probes the microcontroller during run-time and displays in real-time their values in a graphical user interface.
+It also allows changing variables in real-time.